ICANN 2019 Nominating Committee Invitation and Suggestion for Candidates: Public Technical Identifiers

 - Applications from persons wishing to be considered for them.
 The NomCom looks upon all Applications equally.

-For full consideration suggestions should be submitted promptly and Applications Request forms should be received no later than 21 March 2017 at 23:59 UTC.
+For full consideration suggestions should be submitted promptly and Applications should be received no later than 18 March 2019 at 23:59 UTC.

 The NomCom seeks women and men who have demonstrated the maturity, experience, knowledge, and skills to handle the tasks and make the judgments involved in fulfilling these important leadership roles.